ewadrygalska/maximromanov.github.io/3_althurayya.md

 </section>
 </section>

-_al-Ṯurayyā_ is a Gazetter of the Classical Islamic World, and a part and parcel of another project in progress—_Ṣūraŧ al-arḍ_, a geospatial model of the Classical Islamic World (being developed in collaboration with Cameron Jackson, a Senior, double majoring in Arabic and Computer Science @ Tufts University, 2013).
+_al-Ṯurayyā_ (_al-Thurayyā_) is a Gazetter of the Classical Islamic World, and a part and parcel of another project in progress—_Ṣūraŧ al-arḍ_, a geospatial model of the Classical Islamic World (being developed in collaboration with Cameron Jackson, a Senior, double majoring in Arabic and Computer Science @ Tufts University, 2013).

 <figure class="fit">
 	<a href="{{ site.url }}/projects/althurayya_02/" title="A Screenshot of al-Thurayyā">